Bani-Bangou: 2009 kidnapping

 On 22 January, four foreign tourists were reported kidnapped in Mali, north of Bani-Bangou, while travelling by auto from a festival at Anderamboukané to the Malian town of Ménaka, and on to Gao.
 One Briton, one German, and two Swiss citizens were reportedly kidnapped.
 One of their vehicles escaped the attack, and one which was seized was later found abandoned across the border near Bani-Bangou.

+2025 Attack

+On 19 June 2025, Islamic State Sahel Province militants launched an attack on the town.
+According to the Nigerien Ministry of Defense, several hundred militants on around 200 motorcycles staged an attack across the Malian border; with 71 Nigerien soldiers being killed and 14 injured, while dozens of Jihadists were killed.